symengine/symengine/README.md

 ## License

 All files are licensed under MIT license, see the [LICENSE](LICENSE) for more information.
-The `src/teuchos` directory is licensed under the Trilinos BSD license (see the LICENSE file).
+Third party code packaged are licensed under BSD 3-clause license (see the LICENSE file).

 ## Mailinglist, Chat